 Further clarification is also required on “sustainment;” does this mean how we plan to support fixes and upgrades to the assets or something else?

-Purpose: This standard requires the primary document repository to contain or reference all the elements of the model and its development.
+Purpose:

-In some cases, a user may be offsite, and in others, the users may be modeling organization personnel.
-In either case, clearly written documentation is necessary to maintain the consistency and survivability of the code, irrespective of specific modeling organization personnel.
+To capture all aspects of documenting the hurricane model.
+Documentation enables the modeling organization personnel to create a shared, formal organizational structure of all information specifically related to the hurricane model.
+This structure may include many forms of media such as printed documentation, diagrams, and time-based media such as animations.

 Relevant Form: G-6, Computer/Information Standards Expert Certification